Photographing Grasslands National Park

 In the West Block, the short trail to 70 Mile Butte is somewhat steep and culminates in a broad perspective of the Frenchman River Valley.
 Broken Hills Trail is a longer endeavour that boasts one of the few 360-degree panoramas of the park.
 The rugged path of Otter Basin is a challenging trail that takes you to the highest elevation in the park.

 The East Block offers distinctly wild vistas set apart by an eroded landscape with exposed history.
-Drive the Badlands Parkway and enjoy one of the many lookouts or hike the Valley of 1000 Devils route to venture into the heart of the badlands.
+Drive the paved 11-km Badlands Parkway and enjoy one of the six scenic viewpoints or hike the Valley of 1,000 Devils route to venture into the heart of the badlands.

 Abundant Wildlife in the West Block